chaoss/metrics/2_Growth-Maturity-Decline.md

 Status | Name | Question
 --- | --- | ---
  Defined | [Code Commits](activity-metrics/code-commits.md) | What is the number of code commits?
- Protyping | [Lines of Code Changed](activity-metrics/lines-of-code-changed.md) | What is the number of lines of code changed?
+ Carter & Gabe | [Lines of Code Changed](activity-metrics/lines-of-code-changed.md) | What is the number of lines of code changed?
  Discuss | [Code Reviews](activity-metrics/code-reviews.md) | What is the number of code reviews?
  Discuss | [Code Merge Duration](activity-metrics/code-merge-duration.md) | What is the duration of time between code merge request and code commit?
  Discuss | [Code Review Efficiency](activity-metrics/code-review-efficiency.md) | What is the number of merged code changes/number of abandoned code change requests?
- Protyping | [Maintainer Response to Merge Request Duration](activity-metrics/maintainer-response-to-merge-request-duration.md) | What is the duration of time for a maintainer to make a first response to a code merge request?
+ Carter & Gabe | [Maintainer Response to Merge Request Duration](activity-metrics/maintainer-response-to-merge-request-duration.md) | What is the duration of time for a maintainer to make a first response to a code merge request?
  Discuss | [Code Review Iteration](activity-metrics/code-review-iteration.md) | What is the number of iterations that occur before a merge request is accepted or declined?

 ## Community Growth